To the genesis of the purple and white sandstones

 Dipl.-Geol.

 In the western part of the Gilf Kebir and its foothills at the Libyan side is observe widespread conspicuous red discolored areas on the satellite image.
-Locally it should be noted that these surfaces are covered with hardened ferruginous sandstone plates on the plateau or detritus on alluvial plains.
-In the geological profiles of the hills and mountains in this region is to observe a several changes of these thin red layers with white sandstones.
+This area, beyond the Egyptian border, is an intensively influenced by hydro-volcanic activities during the Oligocene age (Gilf Kebir crater field, Regenfeld pipes, Libyan desert glass etc.).
+A striking feature is the "Red Spot".
+Here are the strata complete impregnated by iron-containing solutions.
+Locally it should be noted that these surfaces are covered with hardened ferruginous sandstone plates or detritus on alluvial plains.

-It is striking that the Gilf Kebir plateau, with the compact Devonian strata, is hardly or not affected by the phenomenon of leaching.
-Except the Abu Ras passage east of Jabal Asa, and also near Wadi Sura, in the lower parts of the Ordovician sandstones, are leachings to observe.
+IIt is striking that mostly the lower paleozoic sandstone parts, directly above the uplifted basement, in the western Gilf Kebir plateau are affected by the phenomenon of bleaching.
+Except the Abu Ras passage east of Jabal Asba, and also near Wadi Sura, in the lower parts of the Ordovician/Silurian sandstones, are changed white sandstone to observe.
+Often they are covered with very ferruginous sandstone.

-Another specialty are red clayey layers within Carboniferous strata in the Wadi Talh (western plateau along the Wadi Abdel Malik) and in the western foreland at the Libyan side, which are also partially exposed.
+Note: Another speciality are red clayey layers within Carboniferous strata in the Wadi Talh (western plateau along the Wadi Abdel Malik) and in the western foreland at the Libyan side, which are also partially exposed.
 These deposits are not formed secondarily.
 They document marine floodings in the Carboniferous period.

 Photo documentation